TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Experiments

 \subsubsection{Diffusion-based vs. AR-based Open-Source Models}

 Although AR-based models tend to produce images with lower visual fidelity, their autoregressive architecture, jointly trained on generation and understanding tasks, grants them strong instruction-following capabilities.
-For instance, Janus-Pro outperforms diffusion-based model PixArt-Sigma on TIIF Bench.
-We present qualitative examples in Fig.~\ref{fig: examples-ar-vs-diffusion} to illustrate this finding.
+For instance, Janus-Pro\cite{chenJanusProUnifiedMultimodal} outperforms diffusion-based model PixArt-Sigma\cite{chenPixArtSWeaktoStrongTraining2024} on TIIF Bench.
+Representative examples are shown in Fig.~\ref{fig: examples-ar-vs-diffusion}.